Vyral/andrew-franklin/_posts/2021-11-08-5-ways-to-spruce-up-your-home-before-you-list.md

 **1\.
 Improve the security of your home.** This can include putting on a new garage door, repairing the fence, or installing a security system.

 **2\.
-Make your home more energy-efficient.** This helps the environment and cuts back on energy bills, both of which buyers will pay extra for.
+Make your home more energy efficient.** This helps the environment and cuts back on energy bills, both of which buyers will pay extra for.

 **3\.
 Increase your storage space.** You can install a set of garage shelves, an improved closet system, or a streamlined pantry.&nbsp;